Who said there is nothing new under the sun? Scientists discover about 18,000 new species every year.

-In 2006, scientists did DNA tests on these kitties and examined the skeletons and furs kept in museums and realized the island variety is actually a different species from the one in the mainland.
+In 2006, scientists did DNA tests on these kitties and examined the skeletons and furs kept in museums.
+And they realized the island variety is actually a different species from the mainland leopards.
 The two groups split about 1.5 million years ago.

 All clouded leopards are medium-sized cats.
 Their fur has distinctive large cloud-like spots delineated in black.
 The spots are darker than the rest of the fur.

-Bu the islanders are larger in size, have darker fur, smaller spots, and have longer canines (5 cm long/2 in) than their mainland cousins.
+But the islanders are larger, have darker fur, smaller spots, and have longer canines (5 cm long/2 in) than their mainland cousins.

-Sandas were thought to be nocturnal, but apparently they can be active during the day.
+Sundas were thought to be nocturnal, but apparently, they can be active during the day.
 They move both on land and through the canopy.

-Their body can be one meter long, and they have a long tail which they use for balance.
-The sanda is about 50 cm high and weighs up to 30 kg.
-They are thought to be solitary and monogamous.
+Sundas are small.
+Their body can be one meter long, and they have a long tail that they use for balance.
+The Sunda is about 50 cm high (20 in) to the shoulder and weighs up to 67 lbs (30 kg).

 6. Tapanuli orangutan

 And, indeed, he found a population of orangutans.
-The specimens looked a bit different from other Sumatran orangutans and from the orangutans of Borneo, the island next door.
+The specimens looked a bit different from other orangutans, though.
 They had smaller heads, flatter faces, and frizzier hair.
 But there can be variation within the same species.
-So Erik confirmed the existence of the population and its traits and left.
+So Erik did his job, which consisted of confirming the existence of the population and describing their traits.
+And then he left.

-Then in 2005 Gabriella Fredriksson, from the Sumatran Orangutan Conservation Programme, set up a field station to study this group.
-Soon enough the scientists started wondering if this was not a new species.
+Then in 2005, Gabriella Fredriksson, from the Sumatran Orangutan Conservation Programme, set up a field station to study this group.
+Soon enough, the scientists started wondering if this was not a new species.

 Further confirmation of their uniqueness came from a large genetic study.
-According to the results, the two species from Sumatra, the known one and the new one, split about 3.4 million years ago.
+According to the results, the two species from Sumatra split about 3.4 million years ago.

 7. Genie’s dogfish

 And in 2018, they realized they had discovered a new species.
 They called it Genie’s dogfish or, more formally, the Squalus clarkae, in honor of famous shark biologist Eugene Clark.

 Shark biologist Toby Daly-Engel, who leads the team that found Genie, explains that: “Deep-sea sharks are all shaped by similar evolutionary pressure, so they end up looking a lot alike.”
 It is through a closer analysis and genetic testing that the differences are noted.

 8. Lesula monkey

 The researchers spent the next five years studying wild lesulas.
-And in 2012 published a paper describing the new species Cercopithecus lomaniensis.
-It diverged from its closest relative, the owl-faced monkey, about 2 million years ago.
+And in 2012, they published a paper describing this new species, the Cercopithecus lomaniensis.

-They are shy and calm herbivores, which flee at the sight of humans.
-Meanwhile, they are quite social with other smaller primates and are known to travel with Wolf’s guenons, red-tailed guenons, and red colobuses.
+They are shy and calm herbivores.
+They flee at the sight of humans.
+Yet, they are quite social with other smaller primates.
+They are known to travel with Wolf’s guenons, red-tailed guenons, and red colobuses.

-In 2016 the government of Congo created the Lomani National Park to protect several species, including the lesula monkey.
+In 2016, the government of Congo created the Lomani National Park to protect several species, including the lesula monkey.

-In the 2000’s, scientists from the Smithsonian, led by Kristofer Helgen, decided to check how many species of olingos there were.
+In the 2000s, scientists from the Smithsonian, led by Kristofer Helgen, decided to check how many species of olingos there were.
 So they studied 95% of the olingos kept in the world’s museum.

 Then they checked where those specimens came from.
 The answer was from the mountains of Ecuador and Colombia.
 So the team went looking for them.

 Olinguitos are smaller than a house cat.
 Their body is about 35 cm (14 in) long, and they weigh 2 pounds (0.9 kg).

 Kristofer, the leader of the team, has discovered about 100 new species of mammals in recent years.
-Among them the Greater Monkey-Faced Bat (2005), the Blue-Eyed Spotted Cuscus (2004), and the Skywalker Hoolock Gibbon (2017).
+Among them, the Greater Monkey-Faced Bat (2005), the Blue-Eyed Spotted Cuscus (2004), and the Skywalker Hoolock Gibbon (2017).